Sangi Railway: History

 The Sangi Line was opened by Onoda Cement in 1931 as a freight-only line to service its cement plant at Nishi-Fujiwara.
-Passenger services were introduced in 1952, and in 1954, the line was electrified at 1,500 V DC, and the company purchased an electric locomotive from JNR to haul its cement trains.
+Passenger services were introduced in 1952.
+In 1954, the line was electrified at 1,500 V DC, and the company purchased an electric locomotive from Japanese National Railways to haul its cement trains.
 CTC signalling was commissioned on the line in 1974.

 Rolling stock

 Sangi Line

 The Sangi Line (三岐線) runs from Kintetsu-Tomida Station in Yokkaichi to Nishi-Fujiwara Station in Inabe.